sartguru/sartguru/README.md

 - 👋 Hi, I’m @sartguru
-- 👀 I’m interested in ...Python
+- 👀 I’m interested in ...Data Analytics
-- 🌱 I’m currently learning ...Flutter
+- 🌱 I’m currently learning ...R
-- 💞️ I’m looking to collaborate on ...Software development
+- 💞️ I’m looking to collaborate on ...Data Analysis projects
-- 📫 How to reach me ...
+-

 <!---
 sartguru/sartguru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.